iotaledger/bee/documentation/docs/getting_started/getting_started.md

+---
+description: Running a node is the best way to use IOTA.
+You have direct access to the Tangle and you help the IOTA network to become more distributed and resilient.
+image: /img/logo/bee_logo.png
+keywords:
+- node
+- HTTP
+- API
+- ports
+- TCP
+- IOTA Network
+- REST
+---
 # Getting Started

 Running a node is the best way to use IOTA.
 By doing so, you have direct access to the Tangle instead of having to